Buying plants from an online nursery is a very convenient way of gardening!

 Keep in mind that plants in full sun will need more water than online plants under shade cloth or in a semi-shaded position.
 We always recommend keeping your online plants in small pots out of full, harsh sun until you pot them into at least 200mm pots.

 Our online plants in bigger pots generally fend for themselves, but during dry times they get additional watering.
-Some plants, such as bamboo, some palms and things like Azalea, Monstera, Orchids or Medinilla’s, appreciate being fairly moist at all times, and will grow much quicker when watered regularly.
+Some plants, such as philodendrons and some palms and things like Azalea, Monstera, Orchids or Medinilla’s, appreciate being fairly moist at all times, and will grow much quicker when watered regularly.
 Once they are ready to go into the ground however, most are able to completely look after themselves with just natural rainfall.
-We are in an area with quite high rainfall though, so again, check them if your conditions are different to ours.

 When you water, water well.
 Most online plants do not appreciate always being wet and receiving little amounts of water often.
 It’s best to water well, leave the plant to dry out a bit, and water well again.
 Some plants that like high humidity are different, they prefer being moist most of the time, and they will also benefit from regular misting to increase humidity.